 My Pink Shoes

-The summer before my daughter’s freshman year included one rigorous shopping trip for clothes and school supplies.
+The summer before my daughter’s freshman year of high school included one rigorous shopping trip for clothes and school supplies.
 It was all fairly routine until we found ourselves in the shoe section of a favorite store…

 I saw these shoes, and I’ll admit to you that there was only a hint of attraction when I picked them up to show my daughter; it was her reaction to them that made the sale.